appwrite/.github/SECURITY.md

 ## Recognition

-Appwrite currently offers non-monetary recognition.

-Discretionary swag bounties may be awarded when budget allows but are not guaranteed.
+Discretionary swag bounties **may** be awarded, but are not guaranteed.

 ---